exercism/jq/concepts/arrays/about.md

 ## Other functions (refer to the manual for details)

 - Ruby has a handy `each_with_index` method that pairs the element value with its index.
+  Python has `enumerate`.
   `jq` has something similar, named `to_entries`.
-  This transforms the array to an array of `{key: index, value: value}` objects:
+  This transforms the array to an array of `{key: index, value: value}` objects.

   ```jq
   [11, 22, 33, 44] | to_entries